When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Why spend a fortune replacing damaged window sills when you can refinish them?

-We explain how to repair water-stained window sills and give you tips to help prevent water damage in the first place.
+We will show you how to repair water-stained window sills effectively and share simple tricks to prevent moisture damage from coming back.

 Key Takeaways